niki-on-github/stable-diffusion-nix/README.md

 You can accept the following prompts to use the nix cache from [`maxaudron`](https://github.com/maxaudron/stable-diffusion-nix).

-You will have to set the output directory in the webui settings after first starting it, or it will crash with OSError: [Errno 30] Read-only file system: 'outputs'.
-Simply change all output directories in Setting : Paths for saving to apsolute paths e.g. in your home directory.
+You will have to set the output directory in the webui settings after first starting it, or it will crash with `OSError: [Errno 30] Read-only file system: 'outputs'`.
+Simply change all output directories in `Setting : Paths` for saving to absolute paths e.g. your home directory.

 ## Public forward webui